naren-jha/JavaCodeSnippets/RedissonClient.md

 * RMap: RMap provides basic key-value storage operations without additional caching-related features such as eviction policies.
 * RMapCache: RMapCache extends RMap and adds cache-related features.
 It supports features like time-based expiration, eviction policies (e.g., LRU, LFU), and cache-specific operations.

+Redisson's RMapCache offers additional capabilities beyond basic key-value storage and TTL-based eviction.
+Some of the additional capabilities provided by RMapCache are:

+1. Maximum Size Eviction: You can set a maximum size for the RMapCache, and when the size exceeds the configured threshold, Redisson automatically evicts the least recently used entries to make room for new entries.
+This feature is useful for cache management and ensuring that the cache doesn't grow indefinitely.

+2. Entry Listener: Redisson allows you to attach entry listeners to RMapCache to receive notifications when specific events occur, such as the addition, removal, or expiration of entries.
+This enables you to react to changes in the cache and take necessary actions.

+3. Asynchronous Operations: Redisson provides asynchronous versions of cache operations, allowing you to perform cache operations asynchronously, which can be beneficial for performance and scalability in certain scenarios.

+4. Batch Operations: Redisson supports batch operations on RMapCache, allowing you to perform multiple cache operations in a single atomic batch.
+This can improve performance and reduce network round-trips when working with multiple cache entries simultaneously.

+5. Cache Loader: Redisson allows you to configure a cache loader that is invoked automatically when a cache entry is not found.
+The cache loader can retrieve the missing entry from a data source, such as a database, and populate the cache, providing a seamless integration between the cache and external data sources.

 ## Working with redis List data structure
 ```Java